SUMMER FAMILY ADVENTURE: FREQUENTLY ASKED QUESTIONS

 What type of security is on the property?

-Callaway Gardens has a security team that patrols the property 24 hours a day and assists when needed.
+Callaway Gardens has a safety team that patrols the property 24 hours a day and assists when needed.
 Callaway Gardens is located within the Pine Mountain city limits and in Harris County, allowing their respective law enforcement to assist our security team when needed.